Against Thee Only Have I Sinnd I Own It – Hymn Lyric

 Thou, God, dost love that we rejoice.

-Teach me Thy law, with glad and fervent
+Teach me Thy law, with spirit glad and fervent

 Thou art my God, I am Thy willing servant